 The effects on the likelihood of caesarean section of complementary therapies used during labour (such as acupuncture, aromatherapy, hypnosis, herbal products, nutritional supplements, homeopathic medicines and Chinese medicines) have not been properly evaluated and are uncertain.

-Caesarean section rates have been steadily increasing due to a higher number of sections for fetal distress, as diagnosed by cardiotocographic (CTG) monitoring in labour, and the increasing use for breech and multiple pregnancy.
+Caesarean section rates have been steadily increasing due to a higher number of sections for fetal distress, as diagnosed by cardiotocographic (CTG) monitoring in labour, and their increasing use for breech and multiple pregnancy.

 Possible indications include:

-- Malpresentation, eg breech, transverse lie.
+- Malpresentation - eg, breech, transverse lie.

 - Multiple pregnancy.